rht-labs/enablement-docs/4-an-enslaved-hope/README.md

     * `post {}` hook is used to specify the post-build-actions.
 Jenkins declarative provides very useful callbacks for `success`, `failure` and `always` which are useful for controlling the job flow
     * `when {}` is used for flow control.
 It can be used at stage level and be used to stop pipeline entering that stage. eg when branch is master; deploy to `test` environment.

 2. The Jenkinsfile is mostly complete to do all the testing etc that was done in previous labs.
 Some minor changes will be needed to orchestrate namespaces.
-Find and replace all instances of `<YOUR_NAME>` in the Jenkinsfile and update the `GITLAB_DOMAIN` accordingly.
+Find and replace all instances of `<YOUR_NAME>` in the Jenkinsfile.
+Update the `<GIT_USERNAME>` to the one you login to the cluster with; this variable is used in the namespace of your git projects when checking out code etc. Ensure the `GITLAB_DOMAIN` matches your git host.
 ```groovy
     environment {
         // GLobal Vars